vigeek/mongosback/README.md

 ## mongosback
-**mongosback** is a mongodb backup script created to be easy to use yet flexible, currently a commit or two away for readiness.
+**mongosback** is a mongodb backup script created to be easy to use yet flexible, used in production at Wildbit.com

 #### Installation
 Clone or download as zip from github, extract to directory.
 Set the main script as executable (chmod u+x mongosback.sh).
 Edit mongosback.conf with desired settings and execute from cron.

+###### Compatability
+Tested:  Debian, CentOS, RHEL
+Also:  Should function on most POSIX systems (BSD/Linux/OS X) with minimal modifications.

 ###### Functionality
 * Archiving